vecnode/rendersync/README.md

-## rendersync
+# rendersync

-This repository contains `rendersync` an open platform for Local/Private/Modular inference and render scheduling to be used in Studios/Warehouses or even Installations/Renderfarms.
-It can be used as a modular and adaptive edge/process orchestrator and inspector.
+This repository contains `rendersync` an open platform to schedule renders used in studios/warehouses/renderfarms.
+Currently supports platforms: 1) ComfyUI, 2) Ollama.
+It can be used as a modular and adaptive edge/process orchestrator and inspector, submit AI render workflows fast.

 Running the System and Developing:
 - Windows 11 Laptop, NVIDIA GeForce RTX 4050 6Gb.